lts23/Big-Ideas-Final-Project/README.md

 3. Traffic - Tyler

 This metric measures the amount of daily car traffic per neighborhood.
 Lots of daily car traffic leads to noise, an increase in potential car crashes, and crowded streets.
+Even though major roads lead to more traffic, ideal neighborhoods have streets that connect to the major roads, but aren't traffic-heavy themselves.
 The City of Pittsburgh Traffic Count dataset provides the data.

 The Metric: